mymindishazel/Ravys-unified-discord-ruleset/README.md

 The previous rule must only be interpreted and used as a deciding factor when there is no other rule covering the subject.

 **(ii) Think about others**
 Always consider other people in the community.
-Think about how your words and actions might affect them, and have empathy towards them.
+Think about how your words and actions might affect them, and have empathy toward them.

 **(iii) Think about the community**
 If faced with a difficult decision, decide on what is best for the community.
 If theres's something that will negatively impact the community, you should decide against it.